Member support over the Easter holiday period 2023

 If your enquiry is in relation to a legal matter (e.g. Police, Coroner, HDC, Nursing Council) or a disciplinary matter, please take the following steps:

 • If a meeting date has been set, defer the meeting and advise it will need to be scheduled when the NZNO offices reopen.
 You have the right under common law to be given reasonable notice of a meeting and the right to representation.
 Postponing the meeting will ensure you get access to representation.
-For more information on your rights on workplace investigations click here Investigations and disciplinary meetings
+Find out more about your rights when it comes to workplace investigations and disciplinary meetings.

 • Do not have interviews with Police or investigator until NZNO can contact you.
 As above, you have the right under common law to representation.
-For more information click here Your Rights
+Click here for your rights.

 • Take notes of the incident noting at the top “for legal advice only”.
 Do not provide this to anyone.